 Wood isn’t maintenance free.
 Woodware needs a bit of looking after as it becomes dull with use.
 Luckily, all you need to do is rub your plates and bowls with some food safe oil every 5-6 months or when they’re looking drab.
 It’s amazing how the oil revives them and buffs to a lovely soft sheen.

 In conclusion there’s lots of benefits to choosing wooden dishes.
 They’re natural, calming, eco friendly, clean, healthy and durable.
 Moreover, if properly cared for they’ll last for generations.
-But above all, they’re wonderful to eat from creating a tactile, quiet and somehow warm eating experience.
+But above all, they’re wonderful to eat from creating a tactile, quiet and satisfying eating experience.

 ” Buy less,